Satisfactory Progress Policy

 1. Maximum Time Frame

 Students enrolled at DCB are eligible to receive federal student aid within 150% of the published program length required to complete their declared program.
-For example, if a program required 60 credits to complete, a student would be allowed 90 attempted credits (60 x 150% =90).
+For example, if a program requires 60 credits to complete, a student would be allowed 90 attempted credits (60 x 150% =90).
 Students who have attempted 125% of their program credits will receive a financial aid informational notice via email.
-Students who have attempted 150% of their program credits will receive a notice of disqualification via email and postal mail.
+Students who have attempted 150% of their program credits will receive a notice of disqualification via service indicator in campus connection, campus email and postal mail.
 The approximate maximum credit guidelines are as follows and may vary depending on the program:

 · One Year Program (30 semester credits): 45 credits